NerdNu/NerdPoints/README.md

 | `%heading%` | The player's heading angle (0 - 359), rounded to the nearest whole number. | 123 |
 | `%heading.%`| The player's heading angle (0.0 - 359.9), rounded to one decimal place. | 69.4 |

-The default setting is: `%octant%`
+The default setting is: `&e%octant%`

-Example: `/hud compass format %octant% %heading.%`
+Example: `/hud compass format &e%octant% %heading.%`

 ### Coordinates Format Variables